docker-library/wordpress/README.md

 ## Notes
 Work on this image is ongoing, and I intend to support more environment variables to allow the user to configure more of their October instance.
-Some things on my list include:

-* Support for automating the installation of plugins and themes (again for HA)

 Please let me know what else you'd like to see.